csdms/babelizer/paper/paper.md

 with one another.
-With hundreds of scientists developing models in isolation, there is a greater likelihood models will be written with idiosyncratic designs, incompatible grids, incompatible time steps, and even in different programming languages.
-The Earth-system modeling community has developed tools to help solve some of these problems.
+With hundreds of scientists developing models in isolation, there is a greater likelihood models will be written with idiosyncratic designs, incompatible grids, incompatible time steps, and in different programming languages.
+The Earth-surface modeling community has developed tools to help solve some of these problems.
 For example, the Basic Model Interface standardizes model interactions.
 The Earth System Modeling Framework (ESMF) [@collins:2005]